ReagentX/Logria/docs/parsers.md

 This uses a data structure similar to Python's [`collections.Counter`](https://docs.python.org/3/library/collections.html#collections.Counter) to keep track of messages.
 Each message is hashed, so identical messages will get incremented.
 It defaults to displaying the top 5 results; this can be adjusted using the `:agg` [command](commands.md#commands).

-When activated, it will display the ordinal count of each occurance as well as its ratio to the total amount of messages counted:
+When activated, it will display the ordinal count of each occurrence as well as its ratio to the total amount of messages counted:

 ```txt
 Level